caseymeili/16S-Analysis-CBD/README.md

 ### Beta Diversity Analysis
-Shared file from mothur was converted into a Phyloseq object (using the "make-OTU-table" code).
+Shared file from mothur was converted into a Phyloseq object (using the "make phyloseq.R" script).
 Beta diversity and differential taxa analysis were conducted with R v and RStudio.
 Primary packages include Phyloseq, vegan, and ggplot2.
 All packages are listed in the corresponding R scripts.